nsilveus/pork-spending/README.md

 # pork-spending
-Scripts related to pork spending project
+Scripts related to pork spending project.
+Use Git for version control